dangerousLefty/sales-lead-analyzer/README.md

 - Add pagination and sorting for message and lead endpoints
 - Add filtering by lead type and urgency
-- Add Docker Compose support for running the full app stack
+- Extend docker-compose.yml to run the full app stack (currently Postgres only)
 - Add LocalStack support for local SQS development
 - Add more integration tests
 - Add CI with GitHub Actions